Liam Highfield

 Liam Highfield (born 1 December 1990) is an English professional snooker player.
 He turned professional in 2010 after finishing second in the 2009/2010 PIOS rankings.
 He plays left-handed.

 Career

-Amateur years
+Early life and amateur years

-In the 2007/2008 season, Highfield won the last event of International Open Series, and finished 12th in the rankings.
-The following season he finished as number 33.
+Highfield is from Swindon and began playing snooker as a young boy. ln the 2007/2008 season, Highfield won the final event of the PIOS International Open Series and finished 12th in the rankings.
+The following season, he finished 33rd.

-In the 2009/2010 season, he won the second event and was runner-up in the first and sixth event of the International Open Series and finished second in the rankings.
-Thus, Highfield received a place on the 2010/2011 professional Main Tour.
+In the 2009/2010 season, he won the second event of the International Open Series and was runner-up in both the first and sixth events, finishing second in the rankings.
+Thus, Highfield received a place on the professional Main Tour for the 2010/2011 season.

 2011/2012 season

 At the beginning of this season, Highfield was ranked number 68 in the world, meaning he was required to win four qualifying matches to reach the main stage of the ranking events.
 He did not manage this throughout the season, coming closest in the first event of the year, the Australian Goldfields Open.
 He beat Simon Bedford and Xiao Guodong both by deciding frames and received a bye through to the final qualifying round because Steve Davis withdrew.
 There he lost to Dominic Dale 3–5.
 He could only win three more matches in qualifying for the remainder of the season and finished it ranked number 66, out of the top 64 who retained their places for the 2012/2013 season.

 However, Highfield's performances in the 10 PTC events he played in (where he reached the last 16 twice) were enough to ensure him a spot on the tour for next year.